 What makes hens need calcium?
-A lack of calcium can lead to weakened eggshells, which means that the eggs are more likely to be broken during transport.
+A lack of calcium can lead to weakened eggshells, which means the eggs are more likely to be broken during transport.

 Here’s what you need to know.